Strata Management Duties and Responsibilities in Australia

 The History Of The Strata Title

-This is a property title system that began in Wales, Australia, and which has over time been coined across the world.
+This is a property title system that began in Wales, Australia and has, over time, been coined across the world.
 The strata concept was introduced only 50 years ago, and as of now, there are more than 200,000 strata schemes comprising of more than two million lots across Australia.

 In the past, communal living schemes fell under the company title, and a potential buyer had to buy shares in that company to live in the property.
 The downside of this arrangement is that the buyer did not receive full ownership of the property.
 Consequently, such buyers found it hard to obtain loans from financial institutions.

-In 1961, the New South Wales Government came up with a system for strata titled properties in the Conveyancing Act.
-This has been replicated in other regions across the world including countries such as New Zealand, South Africa, Canada, Singapore, Malaysia, and the UAE.
+In 1961, the New South Wales Government introduced a system for strata-titled properties in the Conveyancing Act.
+This system has been replicated in other regions worldwide, including New Zealand, South Africa, Canada, Singapore, Malaysia, and the UAE.

 In Australia, other jurisdictions have followed New South Wales and passed their own strata laws.
-This has led to the expansion of the application of strata title from residential schemes to commercial, resorts, and retail set-ups.
-However, the concept remains the same, that is, part ownership of schemes along with shared ownership of common areas all of which are managed by strata managers.
+This has led to the expansion of the application of strata titles from residential schemes to commercial, resort, and retail set-ups.
+However, the concept remains the same: part ownership of schemes along with shared ownership of common areas, all of which are managed by strata managers.

 Duties and Responsibilities of A Strata Manager